GinoBogo/g_fnn/README.md

 | SIGMOID    | for output layer (binary classification)     |
 | SOFTMAX    | for output layer (multi-class classification)|

-Overview of the above-mentioned Activation Functions: definitions and derivatives for use in neural networks.
+An overview of the aforementioned Activation Functions, including their definitions and derivatives, for application in neural networks follows:

 | Name | Definition | Derivative |
 |--|-----|-----|